Neotron-Compute/Neotron-Book/src/README.md

 There are an increasing number of RISC-V based microcontrollers with very small SRAMs, matched by an increasing number of multi-core 64-bit SoCs designed to run Linux from a huge bank of DDR3.
 At the current time, however, there isn't much in the middle.

 A Neotron system built around an open-source RISC-V code run from an FPGA would be an interesting way to increase the openness of the system and remains a future possibility.
-The simplicity of the RISC-V ISA is also appealing, as compared to the historical mis-mash that is ARMv7E-M.
+The simplicity of the RISC-V ISA is also appealing, as compared to the, umm, _evolved_ nature of ARMv6-M.

 ### SPARC based systems